streamnative/pulsar-io-cloud-storage/README.md

 ### Dead-letter topics

-To use dead-letter-topic, you need to set `skipFailedMessages` to `false`, and set `--max-redeliver-count` and `--dead-letter-topic` when submit the connector with `pulsar-admin`.
-For more info about dead letter topic, please refer to the [Pulsar documentation](https://pulsar.apache.org/docs/en/concepts-messaging/#dead-letter-topic).
+To use a dead-letter topic, you need to set `skipFailedMessages` to `false`, and set `--max-redeliver-count` and `--dead-letter-topic` when submit the connector with the `pulsar-admin` CLI tool.
+For more info about dead-letter topics, see the [Pulsar documentation](https://pulsar.apache.org/docs/en/concepts-messaging/#dead-letter-topic).
 When dead-letter-topic is enabled, the connector will send the message to the dead-letter-topic when the message is failed to be sent to the Cloud Storage.

 ## Usage